shaharzeplovitch/sprinternship-2024/README.md

 Watch mode enabled.
 Watching for file changes...
   ➜  Local:   http://localhost:4200/`

-in your command line and a window should open in your default browser with a title that says `Welcome to Sprinternship 2024!`.
+in your command line and a window should open in your default browser with a LinkedIn logo on the top right corner.
 If you see this, congrats, the project is running!
 Time to get to work 👷‍♀️🛠

 # Appendix